 SoHo's Baby Grand is sure to cure you of stage fright in the most direct of ways.
 Patrons will find no private rooms here; all singers are required to use the main stage in the bar—in between perusing songbooks, appetizers and cocktail menus, of course.
 If you're feeling really daring, try something off the list of “secret songs”; titles for the vocally adept include tracks from Les Misérables and The Book of Mormon; “Mo Money Mo Problems” by Notorious B.I.G.; and “Bein' Green” by Kermit the Frog.

 As many as 800 different languages are spoken throughout New York City, so it only makes sense that numerous karaoke spots feature a wide variety of international music.
-Chinatown's Winnie's is an overall crowd-pleaser, catering to post-workday warblers, cash-strapped college kids and neighborhood regulars who select songs from an oddly awesome combination of 1980s classics and Chinese pop.
-Japas 38 has private rooms, strong drinks and a variety of English, Chinese, Japanese, Korean and Filipino titles, with a reported 1,000 new ones added each month.
-Similar offerings can be found at MK Karaoke in Koreatown, Karaoke Sing Sing and Karaoke St. Marks in the East Village and Biny Karaoke in SoHo—whose first name is an acronym for "Best in New York."
+For songs in a variety of languages, try MK Karaoke in Koreatown, Karaoke Sing Sing and Karaoke St. Marks in the East Village and Biny Karaoke in SoHo—whose first name is an acronym for “Best in New York.”

 There are plenty of international karaoke options in the outer boroughs to choose from as well.
 Head to Astoria for Karaoke Shout, with its private rooms, open bar packages and wide selection of songs in 15 languages, including German, Hawaiian, French and Polish.
 Over in Brooklyn, the mega-karaoke extravaganza 100 Fun has 32 private rooms—the biggest of which can hold up to 60 people—plus billiards tables in the lounge for those who prefer to stick to shower singing.